Northern Spring Peeper

 • The legs are well-developed.

-• The toe tips have well-developed disc.
+• The toe tips have a well-developed disc.

 • The toes on the hind feet are moderately webbed.